 Resources for Tooth Whitening Sensitivity:

-Unfortunately, there is not a lot of research on this topic to fully answer whether or not teeth whitening affects you or your developing baby while pregnant.
+Unfortunately, there is not a lot of research on the topic of teeth whitening while pregnant.
+Without more data it is difficult to fully answer whether or not teeth whitening affects you or your developing baby while pregnant.
 While some pregnant women may choose to whiten their teeth using at-home applications, it’s not recommended for dentists to treat pregnant women with a teeth whitening procedure.
 Ultimately, the American Dental Association leaves the decision up to women if they want to undergo teeth whitening, however the association and dental professionals still advise against it due to lack of research.
 It’s always best not to risk it and to avoid and teeth whitening procedures while pregnant.

-Similarly, there are no studies to determine if teeth whitening is safe while breastfeeding.
+Similarly, there are no studies to determine if teeth whitening while breastfeeding is safe.
 Dental and medical professionals will give the same answer to this question when it comes to pregnancy—avoid teeth whitening altogether until you’re done breastfeeding.
 There is simply not enough research to conclude that teeth whitening is safe during these periods.